 According to federal regulations, an institution must have a procedure for determining whether a Title IV recipient began attendance during a payment period (Office of Financial Aid defines a payment period as a semester), completed the period, or should be treated as a “No Show”.

 It is an interpretation of the “NS” mark to facilitate compliance with Federal Title IV Regulations.
-This policy only pertains to those students receiving Title IV funds and will determine the student’s enrollment status with relation disbursement and to the Return of Title IV (R2T4) process.
+This policy only pertains to those students receiving Title IV funds and will determine the student’s enrollment status with relation to disbursement and to the Return of Title IV (R2T4) process.

 At the time of disbursement, the Office of Financial Aid reviews and determines student eligibility for Title IV aid.
 If it is determined that a student receives a “NS” mark for one or more classes, the student Title IV aid will be adjusted accordingly.

-Students who receive a “NS” designation for one or more classes, who have been incorrectly marked with a “NS”, it must be determined whether or not this was institutional error.
+When a student receives a “NS” designation for one or more classes and has been incorrectly marked with a “NS,” it must be determined whether or not this was an institutional error.
 If it is determined that it was institutional error, Financial Aid will disburse students financial aid as soon as possible If it is not determined to be institutional error, students must wait until passing grades have posted to their academic record in order for the Office of Financial Aid to adjust the student aid for that semester.

 If a student receiving Title IV aid receives a “NS” mark for one or more classes and does not receive an earned passing grade (such as an “A”, “B”, “C”, or “D”) upon completion of a class, no financial aid will be disbursed for such classes.